iamBijoyKar/winget-pkg-api/README.md

 A fast, reliable REST API for searching Windows Package Manager (winget) packages.
 Built with Go, secured with API keys, and optimized for performance.

+> **This is a free project, built for the tech side project community!**
+>
+> **⚠️ WARNING:**
+> - This API is hosted on a free server (Render.com) and may be slow or rate limited under high load.
+> - Please **do not overuse** the API, **do not scrape** large amounts of data, and be respectful of the service and other users.
+> - Abuse may result in your API key being revoked.
+> - This project is intended for learning, prototyping, and side projects—not for production scraping or heavy automation.

 >***The mongodb database is our own proprietary database.
 It contain all the packages from https://github.com/microsoft/winget-pkgs repo, and we update it frequently.
 If you want to use the api then request for an api key via mail or other social media platform like X, LinkedIn.***

 ## 🚀 Features

 - **Powerful Search**: Search across package names, publishers, descriptions, and authors
-- **High Performance**: Rate limited to 100 requests/second with MongoDB optimization
+- **High Performance**: Rate limited to 20 requests/second with MongoDB optimization
 - **Secure Access**: API key authentication with comprehensive middleware protection
 - **RESTful Design**: Clean, intuitive REST API endpoints following best practices
 - **Cross-Platform**: Built with Go for excellent cross-platform compatibility